Brough, East Riding of Yorkshire: History

 The town was known as Petuaria during the Roman period, and served as the capital of the Celtic tribe of the Parisi.
 Petuaria marked the southern end of the Roman road known now as Cade's Road which ran roughly northwards for a hundred miles to Pons Aelius (modern day Newcastle upon Tyne).

-The town's name is simply from the Old English burh meaning "fortification" and is thus related to the terms borough and burgh.
+The town's name is from the Old English burh meaning "fortification" and is related to the terms borough and burgh.

-Brough was created a town by the Archbishop of York in 1239, granted the same liberties as Beverley.
+Brough was created a town by the Archbishop of York in 1239 and granted the same liberties as Beverley.
 There is no record of these liberties having been employed, and the settlement operated as a village for further centuries.

-The town is significant for its association with the highwayman Dick Turpin.
+The town is associated with the highwayman Dick Turpin.
 About June 1737 Turpin boarded at the Ferry Inn at Brough, under the alias of John Palmer (or Parmen).
-Turpin travelled between and resided in Brough, until his capture and execution for horse theft in 1739.
+Turpin travelled to and from and resided in Brough, until his capture and execution for horse theft in 1739.

 Demographics

-Over the past couple of years, there has been a shift in the socio-economic group of people living in Brough because of improved rail links and new housing developments, most recently the Brough South development.
+There has been a shift in the socio-economic group of people living in Brough because of improved rail links and new housing developments including the Brough South development.
 This change has brought more money into the area.
 As a result, the average wage rate and amount of spending has increased significantly.